What's In Kevin's Bag

 I was raised on Leica cameras and evolved all the way to the M9 from the M3.
 However, as time marched forward I found I needed the auto focus feature more and more as well as lenses I could afford.
 When the X-Pro 1 was release I became instantly hooked.
 This is one of my favorite cameras and I reach for it all the time.
 My favorite glass are the 18-55 and 55-200 zooms.
 This is a camera that produces incredible image quality and is so easy to use and carry.
 I intend to round out the lens collection wuth a 10-24mm when it is available.
 I also have the three original primes.
 When I am out shooting everything fits in my pockets.
 This is a great street camera.
 Just ordered the NEW X-T1 as well as the 10-24 zoom

 My newest addition to the Fuji system.
 I just love this new addition.
 We have done a video on this camera compared to the Olympus OMD - EM1.
-I love both but the XT-1 with the 10-24, 56mm 1.2, 18-55mm and the 55-200mm kit I have give me one of the best, smallest, lightest kits I own.
+I love both but the XT-1 and the X-T1 GRaphie with the 10-24, 56mm 1.2, 18-55mm and the 55-200mm, 40-150mm lens.
+This kit is just about my favorite and is light weight and easy to carry..
 The image quaility and retro style make this one of my favorites.

 Canon 5D II